This information was first published on 30 April. It has been updated on 26th May and 1st June. The following is the latest update from 31st July.

 The application is still free of charge and the form has to be sent to:

 UK Visas and Immigration

 The form is dealt with by a special ‘windrush taskforce’ team who will contact you once the application is looked at.
-There is no information currently about how long this procedure will take.

 The people affected by this are: